 Depending on the bank or transfer service you choose, you’ll find delivery methods that include bank-to-bank transfers, cash pickups and even home delivery in select areas.

 If your friends or family are picking up your transfer in person, advise them to take along their ID and any transaction or confirmation number on your receipt.
-If they own the Philippine bank account you send your money to, they likely won’t need to provide anything to receive it.
+If they own the Philippine bank account you sent your money to, they likely won’t need to provide anything to receive it.

 As with all overseas money transfers, be wary of potential fraud and only send money to people you know.
 Using a reputable provider can safeguard you from potential scams.